e271828e/Flight.jl/docs/notes/design/framework_spec.md

 defense.
 A converged solve is always committable, so `TrimReport` carries no committed flag and the no-throw doctrine needs no exception.

+Iterations rewrite the composite's write-set — `override(baseline, condition(d))`, the same tree setup resolved — via the compiled plan, so a store both layers touch merges exactly as it did at setup;
-Iterations rewrite only the problem's write-set via the compiled plan; an LM evaluation is one Dual-seeded sweep yielding `r` (value parts) and `J` (partials) together.
+an LM evaluation is one Dual-seeded sweep yielding `r` (value parts) and `J` (partials) together.
 No convergence — the service's box test failing at the returned point, whatever status the backend attached to it — means no commit.
 No commit means the sim is bit-for-bit untouched, including "never